dart-archive/www.dartlang.org/src/site/articles/style-guide/index.markdown

 Using spaces for formatting ensures the code looks the same in everyone's editor.
-It also makes sure it looks the same when posted to blogs, or on code sites like [Google Code][] or [github][].
+It also makes sure it looks the same when posted to blogs, or on code sites like [Google Code][] or [GitHub][].

 [google code]: http://code.google.com/projecthosting/
 [github]: http://github.com

-You may complain that spaces take more effort to type.
-If that's the case, I encourage you to pause your 8-track player, put on your parachute pants and go out and find a modern text editor that makes spaces as easy to work with as tabs.
+Modern editors emulate the behavior of tabs while inserting spaces, giving you the easy editing of tabs and the consistency of spaces.

 #### AVOID lines longer than 80 characters.